 It’s an accident that I’m an artist.
 As a self-professed “maker of things,” I join a large portion of the human race in believing that it is good to build.
 With age, after enough history and experience sinks in, the temporal nature of building becomes apparent and I am left with the realization that it is the effort, not the object, that gives merit to the doing.
 Art is the detritus of the creative act, and creating is a worthwhile goal for my life.” – Roger V Thomas

-He brings this same dichotomy to his artwork.
-Easily distracted by color, design and structure wherever he goes, he then attempts to extract the essence of form with a graphic shorthand in order to communicate his view of the world to others.
+He brought this same dichotomy to his artwork.
+Easily distracted by color, design and structure wherever he went, he attempted to extract the essence of form with a graphic shorthand in order to communicate his view of the world to others.

-By now, these techniques are second nature to him, enabling him to create pictorial and abstracted images while allowing the glass to voice its own true nature.
-He states that he wishes to know his medium as well as the Asian calligraphy master, who, after a lifetime of study, bends the ink to his desires and expresses the world in a single brush stroke.
+These techniques were second nature to him, enabling him to create pictorial and abstracted images while allowing the glass to voice its own true nature.
+He stated that he wished to know his medium as well as the Asian calligraphy master, who, after a lifetime of study, bends the ink to his desires and expresses the world in a single brush stroke.
 Or single kiln-firing.

 For a while, when he first moved in, he decorated the windows of his garage doors with the ID numbers of train engines, trying (in vain) to recognize a pattern and predict the pitch and tone of the next whistle.
 Luckily, he gave up that endeavor and went back to glass.

-Ingrid the Studio Dog keeps watch over her master’s domain.
-She makes certain no mailman, cat, coyote, or vicious bunny comes anywhere near the studio unmolested.
-She also spends a great deal of time grumbling over the lack of walks and ball-throwing in her life, but is perfectly willing to offer up a word of advice or succinct criticism when called on.
-Look for her words of wisdom and updates under “News from Ingrid.”
+Ingrid the Studio Dog kept watch over her master’s domain.
+She made certain no mailman, cat, coyote, or vicious bunny comes anywhere near the studio unmolested.
+She also spent a great deal of time grumbling over the lack of walks and ball-throwing in her life, but was perfectly willing to offer up a word of advice or succinct criticism when called on.
+Her words of wisdom and updates were found under “News from Ingrid.”

-This studio is a life-long dream of Roger’s.
-The space isn’t exactly perfect yet.
-He doesn’t have his tile-lined, drain-in-the-floor room for cold working, and his goal of putting every piece of equipment on wheels has yet to be realized (though is very, very close).
-However, he’s able to keep three out of four kilns running in one area and he no longer needs to use a miner’s head light in the dimmest corners to seek out the proper colored sheet of glass as in his previous basement studio.
+The studio was a life-long dream of Roger’s.
+The space wasn’t exactly perfect of course.
+He didn’t have his tile-lined, drain-in-the-floor room for cold working, or achieve his goal of putting every piece of equipment on wheels (though he was very, very close).
+However, Roger was able to keep three out of four kilns running in one area and he no longer needed to use a miner’s head light in the dimmest corners to seek out the proper colored sheet of glass as in his previous basement studio.

-The gallery upstairs is a unique blend of those pieces that he’s unwilling to give up just yet, one or two that other galleries have returned, and the newest, most exciting works that have just come out of the kiln and are hung and admired before being sent off.
+The gallery upstairs was a unique blend of those pieces that he was unwilling to give up just yet, one or two that other galleries have returned, and the newest, most exciting works that have just come out of the kiln were hung and admired before being sent off.